Skip to content

 Can I see Windows Update history?

-Yes, you can easily view your Windows Update history in Windows 11 by going to the Settings menu, selecting Windows Update, and then clicking on ‘Update history’ for a summary of installed and failed updates.
+Yes, you can view your Windows Update history in Windows 11 by going to the Settings menu, selecting Windows Update, and then clicking on ‘Update history’ for a summary of installed and failed updates.

 Where is the Windows Update log stored?